bitwes/Gut/README.md

 	#wait 5 seconds
 	yield(yield_for(5), YIELD)
-	gut.assert_eq(my_object.some_property, 'some value', 'After waiting 5 seconds, this property should be set') end_test()
+	gut.assert_eq(my_object.some_property, 'some value', 'After waiting 5 seconds, this property should be set')
 ```
 Sometimes it's also helpful to just watch things play out.
 Yield is great for that, you just create a couple objects, set them to interact and then yield.
 You can leave the yields in or take them out if your test passes without them.
 You can also use the `pause_before_teardown` method that will pause test execution before it runs `teardown` and moves onto the next test.
 This keeps the game loop running after the test has finished and you can see what everything looks like.

 ### How Yielding and Gut Works
 For those that are interested, Gut is able to detect when a test has called yield because the method returns a special class back.
-Gut itself will then `yield` to an internal timer and check to see if `end_test` has been called every second, if not it waits again.
-It continues to do this until `end_test` has been called.
+Gut itself will then `yield` to an internal timer and check to see if an assertion or `pending()` or `end_test()` has been called every second, if not it waits again.

 If you only yielded using `yield_for` then Gut would always know when to resume the test and could handle it itself.
 You can yield to anything though and Gut cannot tell the difference.
 Also, when you yield to something else Gut has no way of knowing when the method has continued so you have to tell it when you are done so it will stop waiting.
 One side effect of this is that if you `yield` multiple times in the same test, Gut can't tell.
 It continues to wait from the first yield and you won't see any additional "yield detected" outputs in the GUI or console.